space-wizards/docs/src/en/community/admin/wizards-den-banning-policy.md

 1. Check appeal format.
 2. Checking for ban evasion and denying the appeal if it is found is highly recommended, but not required.
-3. If you placed the ban, you may only process the appeal if you intend to remove or reduce the ban.
-For this case you may skip to step 9.
+3. If you are not the banning admin, an appeals Team Member, or a trialmin under supervision by one you may not process the appeal.
-4. If you are not an Appeals Team Member or a trialmin under supervision by one you may not process the appeal.
+4. If you placed the ban, you are only allowed to process the appeal if you intend to remove or reduce the ban.
+For this case skip to step 9.
 5. If the ban has less than 2 weeks remaining, and the player does not allege that the ban was placed improperly then deny the appeal.
 6. Collect information
 	1. Check the player's history of appeals.